sophon-ai-algo/sophon-inference/docs/source_common/api/sail_python.rst

             Returns
             -------
             tensor_shape : list
-                The shape of the tensor
+                The maxmim dimension shape of the tensor
             """

 **10). get_max_output_shapes**